 Schwarzman, who ranks 66th on the Bloomberg Billionaire Index and is worth $14.4 billion, tries to evade these criticisms by promoting himself as a humanitarian.
 He is anything but.
 The billionaire’s story encapsulates the pervasive corporate greed that’s fueling gentrification, sky-rocketing rents, and homelessness in California and beyond.

 And Blackstone has jumped into the battle over California’s Proposition 21, the ballot measure that puts limits on sky-high, unfair rent increases.
 Blackstone and Schwarzman want to stop the initiative.
 But rather than contribute millions directly to No on Prop 21, Blackstone is sneakily using a shell committee to funnel campaign cash to No on 21 — and to avoid the media spotlight and more public scrutiny.
-It didn’t work, of course, and Blackstone has been exposed.
-The stealth maneuver only underscores Blackstone’s shady business practices.
+It didn’t work, of course, and the stealth maneuver only underscores Blackstone’s shady business practices.

 It’s why housing activists, in California and around the world, are determined to rein in Schwarzman and corporate landlords.
 These modern-day robber barons will do anything to protect, and grow, their billions — no matter the human cost.